Chile country brief

 As members of the Cairns Group, Australia and Chile work to ensure that agricultural trade reform issues are a priority in the WTO Doha Round.
 Both countries are negotiating the Trans-Pacific Partnership agreement and the Plurilateral Services Agreement.
 In 2012, Australia became an observer of the Pacific Alliance (Chile, Colombia, Mexico and Peru) and commenced a senior officials' dialogue with the Community of Latin American and Caribbean States (CELAC) during Chile's pro-tempore presidency of both organisations.
 Within APEC, Australia and Chile cooperate to promote trade and investment liberalisation in the Asia-Pacific region.
 We also share many common interests in regional and global issues ranging from the environment, the Antarctic and illegal fishing, through to disarmament and regional security.

-Senior government and business visits between the two countries have increased greatly over recent years.
+Senior government, military and business visits between the two countries have increased greatly in recent years.
+In February 2014, Vice Chief of the Australian Defence Force, Air Marshal Mark Binskin AC, travelled to Chile to meet the Chiefs of the Chilean Army and Air Force, Senior Naval Officers and the Vice Minister of Defence.
+This visit was the most senior level Australian Defence Force visit to Latin America in recent memory and laid the foundation for practical and sustainable defence engagement, with a particular focus on the Pacific.
 Former Parliamentary Secretary for Trade, the Hon Kelvin Thomson MP, visited Chile in May 2013 on his way to the Pacific Alliance Summit in Cali, Colombia.
 The-then Minister for Trade and Competitiveness, Dr Craig Emerson, visited Chile in April 2012.
 The-then Minister for Broadband, Communications and the Digital Economy, Stephen Conroy, visited Chile in May 2011.

 President Sebastián Piñera visited Australia in September 2012, accompanied by Foreign Minister Alfredo Moreno.
 Memorandums of Understanding on trilateral development cooperation with AusAID, mining with the CSIRO and biosecurity with the Department of Agriculture, Fisheries and Forestry were signed during the visit.
 Following the visit, President Piñera and the then Acting Prime Minister Wayne Swan issued a Joint Statement.
 The Chilean Minister for Mines, Hernán de Solminihac visited Australia in May 2013, July 2012, and September 2011, and signed MOUs with the Department of Resources, Energy and Tourism and the South Australian Government.
 Evelyn Matthei, the former Chilean Minister for Labour and Social Welfare and current presidential candidate, and the then Minister for Defence, Andrés Allamand, visited Australia in May and June 2012 respectively.
 Environment Minister, Maria Ignacia Benitez, also visited Australia as a Guest of Government in March 2013.